Computing the Rate-Distortion Function of Gray-Wyner System: Abstract

 \section{Abstract}

-In this paper, the rate-distortion theory of Gray-Wyner lossy source coding system is investigated.
-An iterative algorithm is proposed to compute rate-distortion function for general successive source.
-For the case of jointly Gaussian distributed sources, the Lagrangian analysis of scalable source coding in \cite{nayak2009successive} is generalized to the Gray-Wyner instance.
-Upon the existing single-letter characterization of the rate-distortion region, we compute and determine an analytical expression of the rate-distortion function under quadratic distortion constraints.
-According to the rate-distortion function, another approach, different from Viswanatha et al. used, is provided to compute Wyner's Common Information.
-The convergence of proposed iterative algorithm, RD function with different parameters and the projection plane of RD region are also shown via numerical simulations at last.
+In this paper, the rate-distortion theory of the Gray-Wyner lossy source coding system is investigated.
+For the case of jointly Gaussian distributed sources, we establish an expression for the rate-distortion function under the constraint of quadratic distortion.
+Using the proposed rate-distortion function, any corner point on the rate-distortion region can be conveniently calculated.
+We take Wyner's common information as an example and provide a general and simple method to solve this problem.
+Through the analysis of the rate-distortion function, the rate on each layer and covariance matrix of auxiliary random variables and the sources are also presented in this paper.